 - Malioboro St – for shopping and markets

-How to get to Yogjakarta
+How to get to Yogjakarta by plane

 Yogyakarta is served by Adisucipto International Airport which connects the city with other major cities in Indonesia.
 International visitors can arrive and depart for Kuala Lumpur and Singapore.